 Romania seems to have a bigger is better outlook.
 You can get a feel of that as you gaze upon Boulevard Unirii from the terrace.
 The boulevard was Communist Romania’s answer to Paris’ Champs-Élysées, though it is both wider and longer than its French counterpart.

 Tours of the Parliament Palace are available daily from 10am – 4pm.
-The tour with terrace access via the elevator is approximately $9 USD per person.
-Reservations are required to visit the Parliament Palace and can be made by emailing [email protected].
+Reservations are required to visit the Parliament Palace and can be made online.
 You must present your passport when visiting.

 Take in a Concert at the Romanian Athenaeum

 Known for its superior acoustics, the Romanian Athenaeum is Romania’s most prestigious concert hall.
 It currently hosts the George Enescu Philharmonic.
 If you ever wanted to get dressed up to go see a philharmonic concert, this is the place with tickets for the best seats in the house at just $15 USD.

 Check the philharmonic’s website for information and to purchase tickets.